mspncp/gosu-wiki/To Do.md

     * Mac: Use Core Text instead of ATSUI
   * Polish/deployment
     * Make it possible to delete images while they are still referenced in the queue.
-    * Make Gosu::Color more tolerant regarding its component values
     * Assure that files from doxygen task are considered for packaging
     * Review: http://rubyforge.org/tracker/index.php?func=detail&aid=21405&group\_id=375&atid=1504
     * Make sure README and LICENSE are appropriately named in the Gem